 - a.
-MC;
+CEO;

 - b.
-Community Recovery Coordinator;
+MC:

 - c.
-Regional Planner; or
+Municipal Recovery Coordinator;

 - d.
+Regional Coordinator; or

+- e.
 Regional Controller

 Council is responsible for coordinating ongoing impact assessments, particularly as they relate to recovery.
 This informs appropriate governance structures for medium and long-term recovery.
-The Deputy GM (through an Emergency Recovery Committee, if formed) will arrange for impact assessments to be conducted.
+The Municipal Recovery Coordinator (through an Emergency Recovery Committee, if formed) will arrange for impact assessments to be conducted.

-Council registration processes must follow procedures or directions from the Regional Controller, comply with confidentiality and security of personal information requirements, and be compatible with Register.Find.Reunite.
+Council registration processes must follow procedures or directions from the Regional Controller, comply with confidentiality and security of personal information requirements, and be compatible with Register.
+Find.
+Reunite.
 Registration data collected by Council must be provided to Tasmanian Government agencies for recovery purposes.